There are many weird and wacky sports in the Netherlands that will make you raise your eyebrows and question Dutch sanity.

 The championship takes place every summer in Friesland and is a serious matter of honour for the villages and towns that enter the competition.

-Humanity’s obsession with throwing balls is fully embraced in the game of klootschieten.
-Participants use speed, power, and a special technique to throw a kloot as far as they can — the record currently 106.2 metres!
+Humanity’s obsession with throwing balls is fully embodied in the game of klootschieten.
+Participants use speed, power, and technique to throw the kloot as far as they can — the world record is 106.2 metres!

-A kloot is a wooden or plastic ball filled with lead and can be anywhere from 200-800g.
-The winning team is that which can throw the kloot across the five-kilometre rural course in the least amount of throws.
+A kloot is a wooden or plastic ball filled with lead that weighs anywhere from 200-800 grams.
+The winning team is that which can throw the kloot across the five-kilometre rural course in the fewest number of throws.

-The game is said to have originated from a weapon which the Frisian people used to throw at their enemies.
-Yikes!
+The game is said to have originated from a weapon that the Frisian people used to throw at their enemies.
+Yikes!🤾♂️

-The route changes every year according to where enough water has frozen over but is usually around 200 kilometres in length.
+The route changes every year according to where there are condensed patches of frozen water but is usually around 200 kilometres in length.

 Unfortunately, this spectacular event hasn’t happened in years due to a lack of ice.

-Since Elfstedentocht has become increasingly rarer from about the 1970s, the Dutch have instead organised the indoor marathonschaatsen or marathon skating event that takes place each year.
+Since Elfstedentocht has become increasingly rare from about the 70s, the Dutch have instead organised the indoor marathonschaatsen (marathon skating), which takes place every year.